Hatazō Adachi

-Hatazō Adachi (安達 二十三, Adachi Hatazō) was a general and war criminal in the Imperial Japanese Army during World War II.
+Hatazō Adachi (安達 二十三, Adachi Hatazō) was a general in the Imperial Japanese Army during World War II.

 Early career

 Adachi was born into an impoverished family, originally descended from samurai, in Ishikawa Prefecture in 1890 (the 23rd year of the reign of Emperor Meiji, which is why his father, who had been a professional officer in the Japanese military, chose the kanji for "23" to represent his given name "Hatazō").
 Too poor to afford the military preparatory schools necessary for a career in the Imperial Japanese Navy, as a youth he tested into the fiercely competitive Tokyo Cadet Academy, which enabled him to enter the Imperial Japanese Army Academy, from which he graduated from the 22nd class in 1910.

 Adachi served with the 1st Imperial Guards Division, and then graduated from the 34th class of the Army War College in 1922.
 Unlike many Army officers of his day, Adachi avoided involvement in the political factions which plagued the Japanese Army in the 1930s.
 After serving in a number of staff and administrative positions within the Imperial Japanese Army General Staff, Adachi was assigned to the Railway Guard unit of the Kwantung Army, responsible for the security of the South Manchuria Railway in 1933.